-Undergraduate Advising in Gender and Women’s Studies and LGBTQ+ Studies supports course planning in the context of their academic and professional goals.
-In conversations with students, the undergraduate advisor shares information about courses and degree requirements, campus and community involvement, Honors in the Major, research in Gender and Women’s Studies, or in other departments where students can pursue gender-related topics, planning for summer or semester-long study abroad, internship and job applications, and planning for graduation.
+Undergraduate Advising in Gender and Women’s Studies and LGBTQ+ Studies supports students’ planning in the context of their academic and professional goals.
+In conversations with students, the undergraduate advisor shares information about courses and degree requirements, campus and community involvement, Honors in the Major, research in Gender and Women’s Studies, planning for summer or semester-long study abroad, internship and job applications, and planning for graduation.

 Schedule an Advising Appointment

-Academic advising provides GWS and LGBTQ+ Studies students with a supportive environment that can help make this big place feel a little bit smaller.
-The undergraduate advisor, Susan Nelson, connects students with opportunities on and off campus that expand their learning.
+Susan Nelson is the undergraduate advisor for GWS and LGBTQ+ Studies.
+Her goal is to provide students with a supportive environment that can help make this big place feel a little bit more manageable.

-UW-Madison students can use a new tool, Starfish, to schedule advising appointments.
+UW-Madison students can use Starfish to schedule advising appointments.
 Search for and add the Starfish App to your MyUW page.
-Please send a quick email to Susan Nelson at firstname.lastname@example.org if you have trouble figuring out how to use Starfish.
+Please send a quick email to Susan Nelson at email@example.com if you have trouble scheduling an appointment.

 The CLC works with students in general and organic Chemistry in a peer learning environment.